-In the 1861 census the head of household at the Hydro was Dr Walter Johnson who was probably Dr Wilson's assistant.
+The 1861 census recorded the head of household at the Hydro as Dr Walter Johnson who may at that time have been learning his trade as Dr Wilson's assistant.
+His father Dr Edward Johnson had a smaller hydropathic practice further down Abbey Road at Ellerslie.
 Read more.
 In the 1871 census the head of the Establishment was Dr Thomas Rayner, MD Edinburgh, Practising Physician, born Nuneaton Warwickshire about 1826, who had been practising in Malvern since 1851.
 He was still at the Hydropathic Establishment in 1891 when he died.
 It appears that Dr Rayner had taken over the lease when Dr Wilson died in 1867.
 Dr John Campbell Fergusson leased the property when Dr Rayner died, and he and his son were still at the Hydro in 1911.
 More about the history of 'Park View' can be found in an excellent booklet published by Roger Hall-Jones (ref 4); a copy is held in Malvern Library.

 There is a second plaque alongside the entrance to Park View.
 This reads,

 During the 1930s Evelyn Waugh often stayed here at the former County Hotel.
 He would visit the nearby Picture House, Captain Hance's riding academy in Church St, and the Lygon family at Madresfield Court.